jankrepl/pychubby/docs/source/basic_example.rst

 There are 2 important things to note.
 Firstly the :code:`new_lf` now contains both the warped version of the original image as well as the transformed landmark points.
-Secondly, the :code:`perform` method also returns a :code:`df` which is an instance of `pychubby.base.DisplacementField` and represents the pixel by pixel transformation between the old and the new (smiling) image.
+Secondly, the :code:`perform` method also returns a :code:`df` which is an instance of :code:`pychubby.base.DisplacementField` and represents the pixel by pixel transformation between the old and the new (smiling) image.

 To see all currently available actions go to :ref:`gallery`.

-To create an animation of the action we can use the `visualize` module.
+To create an animation of the action we can use the :code:`visualize` module.

 .. code-block:: python